-Lesson Title: Cumulative frequency curves and quartiles Theme: Probability and Statistics Practice Activity: PHM4-L043 Class: SSS 4
+Lesson Title: Cumulative frequency Theme: Probability and Statistics

+curves and quartiles

+Practice Activity: PHM4-L043 Class: SSS 4

-- \checkmark By the end of the lesson, you will be able to: - 1.
-Construct a cumulative frequency curve and estimate quartiles. - 2.
+- 1. Construct a cumulative frequency curve and estimate quartiles. - 2.
 Calculate inter-quartile range and semi inter-quartile range.

 This lesson is on cumulative frequency curves, which are constructed based on cumulative frequency tables.
 A cumulative frequency table is one with class intervals, where the cumulative frequency for each row is calculated by adding that row's frequency to the cumulative frequency for rows above it.
 See the example below.